 The REPIC procedure comprises two phases: the outline and the proposal.

-The project idea can be discussed with the REPIC Secretariat, which allows for a first evaluation without any commitment.
+The project idea can be discussed with the REPIC Agency, which allows for a first evaluation without any commitment.
 This makes it possible to determine whether the request meets the REPIC platform’s requirements and whether any support is possible.

 In the first phase, the applicant proposes his/her project in the form of a project outline.
 On the basis of the outline document, the REPIC Steering Group makes a decision concerning entering into the subject matter (or not entering into the subject matter) in relation to the project.